 Barb is the widow of Lt Louis Allen, who was murdered by a fellow soldier while deployed to Iraq.
 The tragic loss made her keenly aware of the cost of our freedom.
 She struggled for years to find her footing and raise her four boys.
 It was in those years that extraordinary people stepped forward to inspire, encourage, mentor, and support her and her kids.

-Barb has conducted over 200 interviews and has been featured on Fox News, The Today Show, Army Times, and in Taya Kyle’s book American Spirit.
+Barb has conducted hundreds of interviews and has been featured on major media outlets including Fox News, The Today Show, CNN, and The Army Times.
+She is also featured in a book by Marie Cosgrove and Taya Kyle’s book American Spirit.
 Barb is a powerful and poignant speaker on adversity and patriotism.
-She has shared the stage with Nick Vujicic, Jason Redman, Allen West, Bedros Keuilian, David Webb, Chad Prather, Ray ‘Cash’ Care, and others.
+She has shared the stage with GREATS including Nick Vujicic, Jason Redman, Allen West, Bedros Keuilian, David Webb, Chad Prather, and Ray ‘Cash’ Care.

 Barb Allen has faced the Devil himself more than once…and won.
 Everyone has hit ‘rock bottom’.
 Some have given up but Barb has not.